 1) Did Florence Harding poison President Harding, causing his death, on August 2, 1923?
 No, Florence was not dabbling in poison recipes.
 President Harding had congestive heart failure and suffered a fatal heart attack.
 Harding’s medical records from the western trip (the six-week trip during which he died) exist, and they show a man suffering from high blood pressure, chest pains, respiratory discomfort, indigestion, etc. Cardiac medicine was in its infancy, and these very recognizable symptoms to us were not automatic signals then for an impending catastrophic event.

 The perpetrator of the Florence-poisoning story was Gaston Means, who dictated his “inside information” to May Dixon Thacker, who then wrote, The Strange Death of President Harding in 1930.
 Thacker was studying prison conditions in the South when she met Means, who was an inmate at the Atlanta Penitentiary.
 Thacker herself, shortly after publication, discredited the book, saying Means had duped her.
 The damage had been done, however, and the sensational story has remained a part of Harding lore.
+To learn more about Gaston Means and how the rumor was started, visit our YouTube Channel and watch The Original Flim-Flam Man: How Gaston Means Fooled a Nation.

 2) Did President Harding shoot himself, drink tea laced with shards of glass, or become the victim of an elaborate government plot?
 No, no and no. See above.